 In this article, I share some of the things that I’ve learned from facilitating thousands of people, both online and in person, in innovation, strategy, training, team building and community co-creation events.

 I’ll cover some of the key questions that I get asked most often when I’m coaching and training people rookie and more experienced facilitators.

-What makes a great facilitator?
+What makes a great meeting facilitator?

-For me, a great facilitator is someone who:
+A great meeting facilitator is someone who: